dgwyer/docs-wpgo-plugins-and-themes/README.md

 # Notes

-The default branch for this repository is `main` to prevent search engines from indexing duplicate content as the documentation will be published on wpgoplugins.com and other sites.
+The default branch for this repository is `main` to prevent search engines from indexing duplicate content, as the documentation will be published on wpgoplugins.com and other sites.

+This repository is used to edit documentation and to accept additions and corrections from users.
+Please open an issue and/or submit a pull request if you'd like to contribute.